 Well, thank you triathlete.com for continuing to blow up my inbox over this holiday season.
 It’s been greatly appreciated.
 You did manage to provide me with another triathlon movie to watch.
-Like a typical millennial I had to torrent it though since it wasn’t on “my” Netflix.
+Like a typical millennial I had to find it by other means since it wasn’t on “my” Netflix.

 Before I actually talk about this movie…let’s talk about a different movie, The Predator.
 These two dudes watched the Rocky movies (which Stallone settled out of court for ripping off Chuck Wepner’s life story) and thought “Man, it’d be pretty easy to write a movie script”.
 What they came up with was this creature fighting Arnold in the Jungle.
 Allegedly the script was written in less than two days.
 Arnold saw it and basically said, “Why the hell is there one commando in the jungle fighting an alien?
 Write it in with a team of commandos.”
 So these two dudes added a team and on the fourth day we had the Predator.